imagineLife/big-site/content/mongo/performance/Indexes/on-explain.md

 The shell returns what WOULD happen without running the query.

-### winningPlan
+### queryPlanner and explain

 The `queryPlanner` obj has a `winningPlan` subObject.
 This tells about the 'winning' query that was used to get data from the collection.
 This `winningPlan` gives info about the plan that was selected by the [query optimizer](https://docs.mongodb.com/manual/core/query-plans/).
 The winningPlan is shown as a hierarchy of stages.

 ### winningPlan and stages